SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 #### The Team Hitting the Pitfalls

 This team is stressed about their deployments.
 Even though they're supposed to be zero-downtime, it feels like their deployments haven't gotten much faster.
 Multiple people need to be available to coordinate load balancer activities and switch the servers over from blue to green.
-They deploy to the inactive production site the day before launch, but everyone is tense because there's almost always a backwards compatibility issue that they have to scramble to fix.
-Their customers are complaining that stories are taking so much longer, but what can they do -- the backwards compatibility is important.
+They deploy to the inactive production site the day before launch, but everyone is tense because there's almost always a backwards compatibility issue from the past few months of coding that they have to scramble to fix.
+Their customers are complaining that stories are taking so much longer, but what can they do -- the backwards compatibility is important, and it still takes a while to deploy so we need to make sure there are no problems before a release.

 On top of the stress about deploying, stories aren't moving faster.
 Stakeholders still have an intense prioritization system where there's a lot of fear about whether something will be tested enough to go out the door.
 Large chunks of work are still done off of the main branch in long-running branches that are painful to integrate.

-Wasn't this supposed to get better?
+Wasn't this supposed to get better at some point?

 #### The Team That Avoids the Pitfalls